 Wheelchair Safety Tips for Driving on Roads

 Upon investigating the prevalence of wheelchair collisions, the amount of vehicle collisions with pedestrians using wheelchairs was shocking.
 According to Kraemer & Benton (2015), people who use wheelchairs are 36% more likely to die in a collision with a vehicle than other pedestrians.
-Fatal vehicle accidents took the lives of sixty wheelchair users in the United States in 2009 (LaBan & Nabity, 2010).
+Additionally, reportedly in 2009, fatal vehicle accidents took the lives of 60 wheelchair users in the United States.
 This tragic statistic makes it clear the need for improved road safety for wheelchair users.
 Here are some ideas of ways to improve safety for navigating roads in a wheelchair.

 Sitting in a wheelchair may place you out of the field of view of car drivers, increasing your risk of being in a collision.
 You can increase your visibility by using a flag that sticks up from your chair.
 This is a very low cost solution.
 But be aware- these flags typically attach to the backrest of the chair, which makes them visible only when you are fully in the driver’s field of view.